 In case the project is delayed due to current corona-situation, a postponement is possible.

-Submit your application (the form is in Danish but applications can be submitted in English).
+Submit your application here (the form will open in a new window.
+The form is in Danish but applications can be submitted in English).

 The Award Ceremony